karamgeorge/up206a-george/README.md

 First Year MURP <br>
 *Transportation Policy and Planning* <br>
 georgekaram@g.ucla.edu <br><br>
-Likes: municipal politics, public transportation, pedestrian-oriented infrastructure, nature-based sustainability. <br>
+Likes: municipal politics, public transportation, pedestrian-oriented infrastructure, and nature-based sustainability. <br>
 Dislikes: the monorail alternatives of the Sepulveda Pass Transit Corridor Project.
 (I will die on this hill.)
 ## Objectives
 Gain a basic foundation of Python and the ways coding and data science can be utilized by urban planners.